 We Offer a Larger Selection of Golf Club Shafts than Any of the Big Retailers or Online Sellers.

 The shaft term “Flex” refers to the ability of a golf shaft to bend as forces are applied to it during the golf swing.
 Those forces are generated by the type of swing that you have – fast, slow, smooth, or jerky.
-There are five generally used ratings for shaft flex from firm to loose and represented by the letters X, S, R, A and L: Extra Stiff (X), Stiff (S), Regular (R), Senior (A), and Ladies (L).
+There are five generally used ratings for shaft flex from firm to loose.
+They are represented by the letters X, S, R, A and L: Extra Stiff (X), Stiff (S), Regular (R), Senior (A), and Ladies (L).
 The letter “A” is used for Senior because this flex was originally denoted as “amateur”).
-Now, different shaft manufacturers will have the same letter designation, but their specs may differ to some degree amongst the variations.
+Furthermore, different shaft manufacturers will have the same letter designation, but their specs may differ to some degree among the variations.
+The rarely used “M” stands for mature (senior flex).
+A shaft designated as “XS” or “XX” represents Extra Stiff flex.

 We stock a set amount of shafts, but can order any of the graphite or steel shafts listed below and have them in stock at our workshop within 48 hours.